 Education

-Currently - PhD candidate in Fashion & Textiles, RMIT University
+2025 - PhD in Fashion & Textiles, RMIT University

 2021 - Bachelor of Fashion (Design) (Honours) First Class, RMIT University